ChemeketaCS/csweb/content/assignments/cs290/current/finalProject/_index.md

 Pages for doing this should follow the same basic guidelines as for the "Display" pages.

-### Page Cohesiveness - 5 pts

-(One score awarded to everyone on team.)
-The individual pages use a consistent navigation scheme and basic styling.
-The primary  navigation looks similar across all the pages.
-There is a logical "home" page to the site.

-It is fine if "something extra" features that someone adds to their pages are make them stand out.
-But, they should still share some of the same basic page structure and navigation.

 ### Planning & Communication - 5 pts

-(One score awarded to everyone on team.)
 The team can provide evidence of task tracking and collaboration.
 The easiest ways to provide this are:

 * Project boards on your github repo.
-* A link to a slack channel on the Chemeketa CS - Scholer slack server.
 * A link to a google doc with meeting notes.

+*One score awarded to everyone on team.*

+**Writeup Question 2:**
+Provide a link to where I can find this.
+Google doc, project boards, etc...
+If necessary, attach to submission as a separate PDF.

 ### Something extra - 15pts

 Doing a good job on the expected work is 85% of the assignment.
 The last 15% can be earned by doing something(s) not explicitly requested.

+**Writeup Question 3:**
+What is your something extra?
+What did you have to learn to get it done?
+What was most challenging about it?

 Here are some suggestions:

 * Implement one or more "user focused" pages.
 These should allow an end user to interact with the records in some "real world" fashion more complex than simple